Lellahahaha/this-is-not-a-leaf/index.md

 ### The First Algorithm

-1. Draw a great square in the center of your sheet of paper.
+1. *Draw a great square in the center of your sheet of paper.*
-1. devide this square into four equally sized, smaller squares using one horizontal and one vertical line
+1. *Devide this square into four equally sized, smaller squares using one horizontal and one vertical line.*
-1. Write down one word in each square. (verb, noun or adjective)
+1. *Write down one word in each square. (verb, noun or adjective)*
-1. Draw your associations concerning those words outside around the big square.
+1. *Draw your associations concerning those words outside around the big square.*
-1. Sign your creation.
+1. *Sign your creation.*

 ---------